From Exposure to Closure

 • Chest pain

 Keep in mind that there are several asbestos-related diseases that affect different parts of the body, so the symptoms can vary.
 But since asbestos fibers must be inhaled or swallowed to cause health issues, most asbestos-related diseases affect the lung lining.
-Permanent lung damage from asbestos exposure usually results from a mesothelioma diagnosis, which causes the symptoms listed here.
-If you suspect your past asbestos exposure caused you to develop an asbestos-related disease, you should call mesothelioma doctors to get diagnosed.

 What Should You Do If You Were Exposed to Asbestos?